dsnchz/polymarket-builder-signing-sdk/README.md

 # builder-signing-sdk

-A TypeScript SDK for creating authenticated headers for Polymarket Builder API requests using HMAC-SHA256 signatures.
+A TypeScript SDK for creating authenticated builder headers

-## Overview

-The Polymarket Builder Signing SDK provides a secure way to authenticate API requests to Polymarket's Builder service.
-It generates HMAC-SHA256 signatures using your API credentials and creates the necessary headers for authenticated requests.

 ## Installation